TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 * What is a gem?

 Our focus will be on Ruby, the language designed for programmer happiness.
 What takes dozens of lines of code in Java or a hundred in C could take just a couple in Ruby because it prepackages lots of sneaky functions into easy-to-use convenience methods.
-It has occasionally been critisized for not running as fast as some of the other languages, but that's not so much an issue when you can just load more servers/instances running your web application.
+It has occasionally been criticized for not running as fast as some of the other languages, but that's not so much an issue when you can just load more servers/instances running your web application.
 Being able to write code faster and with less headache allow you to iterate frequently when building a website and so the end product is more likely to suit the client or the user's needs.

 It should be said that Ruby's "twin" language is Python.
 In some ways, they sort of resemble romance languages -- once you've learned one, it's not terribly hard to pick up another because they tend to follow many of the same conventions, just using different "words".
 Python tends to be taught more in colleges and is used a fair bit for more data-intensive applications.
 But Ruby has a secret weapon that makes it the love of fast-iterating website production -- the framework Ruby on Rails (which we'll cover in the next section on Frameworks).

 With either of the languages, there are a couple of things that aren't immediately intuitive but become very useful when you understand them.
 We'll do an introduction to Ruby here and then, in the unit on Ruby, you'll get to understand it like the back of your hand.

+A final note -- you'll be learning a bunch of new terminology and concepts here but don't think they're only applicable to Ruby.
+Most of it (like methods, classes, objects etc.) will pop up again in Javascript and pretty much any other language you pick up.

 ##### Assignment:
 First, go to [tryruby.org](http://tryruby.org) and do the quick exercises there to get your feet wet.